jesperancinha/news-cast-explorer/README.md

 [![dockeri.co](https://dockeri.co/image/jesperancinha/java-exercise-docker)](https://hub.docker.com/r/jesperancinha/java-exercise-docker)

-The repo of this image has moved.
-All my docker images will now reside in a separate repo:
+The repo of the source code for this image has moved.
+All code for my docker images will now reside in a separate repo:

 [https://bitbucket.org/jesperancinha/docker-images/](https://bitbucket.org/jesperancinha/docker-images/)